freenas/freenas-docs/userguide/sharing.rst

 is also added as an entry to
 :menuselection:`Sharing --> Apple (AFP)`.

-Mac OS X users can connect to the guest AFP share by clicking :menuselection:`Go --> Connect to Server`.
+macOS users can connect to the guest AFP share by clicking :menuselection:`Go --> Connect to Server`.
 In the example shown in :numref:`Figure %s <afp_connect_server_fig>`, the user has entered *afp://* followed by the IP address of the